qpv-research-group/solcore-education/README.md

 # solcore-education
-Collection of teaching materials and scripts to help students and users learn about Solcore and solar cells.
+Collection of teaching materials and scripts to help students and users learn about solar cells, Solcore, RayFlare.